What Are the Complications of Heartburn and GERD?

 What Are the Symptoms of Barrett's Esophagus?

-Symptoms may be similar to those of GERD, although some people have no symptoms at all.
+Symptoms may be similar to those of GERD, although some people don't have symptoms.

 How Is Barrett's Esophagus Treated?

-Doctors may remove or use laser therapy to destroy abnormal tissue.
-These procedures are usually reserved for those patients at high risk of developing esophageal cancer.
+It’s rare, but doctors may remove or use lasers to destroy the problem tissue to treat people at high risk of developing esophageal cancer.